almachelouche/middleman/content/email/AU/Service_Reminder/011/all_a_blue.md

 segmentelseif = ["(user.CustomAttribute['SYNC_Available'] == 'YES')"]

 	title = '''Cover 13'''
-	copy = '''We know how important your <%${user.CustomAttribute['Model']}%> is to you, so we're sure you'll appreciate the many benefits of putting your <%${user.CustomAttribute['Model']}%> in the trusted hands of Ford trained technicians who use diagnostic equipment specifically designed for Fords.<br /><br />You'll also receive <%${user.CustomAttribute['StateAutoClub']}%> Roadside Assistance and Membership¹ for up to 12 months, map updates for your SYNC® 2 Satellite Navigation System² when required, and you can even book a loan car³ so we can keep you on the road.<br /><br /> ''' cta1_url = '''https://www.ford.com.au/owners/service/'''
+	copy = '''We know how important your <%${user.CustomAttribute['Model']}%> is to you, so we're sure you'll appreciate the many benefits of putting your <%${user.CustomAttribute['Model']}%> in the trusted hands of Ford trained technicians who use diagnostic equipment specifically designed for Fords.<br /><br />You'll also receive <%${user.CustomAttribute['StateAutoClub']}%> Roadside Assistance and Membership¹ for up to 12 months, free map updates for your SYNC® 2 Satellite Navigation System² when required, and you can even book a free loan car³ so we can keep you on the road.<br /><br /> ''' cta1_url = '''https://www.ford.com.au/owners/service/'''
 	cta1_text = '''FIND OUT MORE'''
 	cta1_icon = '''more'''